GoluffyxD/GoluffyxD/README.md

 ### Hi there, I'm Kiran MHM aka GoluffyxD 👋

 ### I'm a final year undergrad student who loves to learn and work on new technology.
-- 🔭 I’m currently working on a human sudoku solver.
+- 🔭 I’m currently working on a [Human Sudoku Solver](https://github.com/GoluffyxD/human-sudoku-solver).
 - 🌱 I’m currently learning Typescript.
 - 👯 I’m looking to collaborate on more open source projects.
 - Interests: